 The beauty of gardens and plants inspire artistic expression in many forms.
 CMBG celebrates this broad palette of expression in our Certificate in the Botanical Arts program.
-Instructors from across New England and beyond will teach courses in several types of botanically-inspired arts, including book and paper arts, botanical and scientific illustration, plein air painting, fabric design, wood block printing, and more.
-Offerings will be unique and ever-changing, but all will incorporate our stunning gardens and spaces for subject study and inspiration.
-Students who complete the required classroom and hands-on coursework will earn a Certificate awarded by Coastal Maine Botanical Gardens.
-The Certificate may be used as a marketable resume item, or simply as a means for enjoyment and personal growth.
+Instructors from New England and beyond teach courses in several varieties of botanically-inspired arts, including book and paper arts, botanical and scientific illustration, plein air painting, fabric design, wood block printing, and more.
+Offerings are unique and ever-changing, but all incorporate our stunning gardens for subject study and inspiration.

-The program consists of 11 required courses with at least 120 hours of total course time.
 There are two core classes required for graduation, Life of a Plant: An Introduction to Botany with Lauren Stockwell and Drawing and Painting with Katie Lee.
-For the Certificate there will be a final independent project overseen by a mentor.
+Completion of the program depends on a final independent project overseen by a mentor.
 Final projects can be in any media with the approval from the Education Department.
-Development of a body of work and a thesis will express ideas and practice of each individual student.
-There will be a fee associated with this project.
+Development of a body of work and a thesis will consolidate the ideas and practices of each individual student.
+There is a fee associated with this project.

 Certificate in Native Plants and Ecological Horticulture

-The field-based Certificate in Native Plants and Ecological Horticulture program instructs amateur and professional gardeners alike about Maine’s diverse flora and its uses in ecologically responsible horticulture.
-The program is tailored for Maine gardeners by featuring the climate conditions, specific challenges, plants, and natural communities found right here in the Pine Tree State.
+The field-based Certificate in Native Plants and Ecological Horticulture program instructs both amateur and professional gardeners about Maine’s diverse flora and its uses in ecologically responsible horticulture.
+The program is tailored to Maine gardeners by featuring the climate conditions, specific challenges, plants, and natural communities found right here in the Pine Tree State.